Pragith/pragith/pragith-net/app/content/blog/2021/2021-03-23-beyond-environment-variables-vault.md

 Vault is not free.
 It is a distributed system that needs high availability (HA) storage (Consul).
 Running it is a full-time job.

 But for a fintech or healthcare company, the cost of a leaked database credential is infinite.
 The operational tax of Vault is the price of sleeping at night.

+## What I Would Do First

+If you are just starting, do not boil the ocean.
+Start with a single critical secret and wire up the audit trail.
+Once you prove the pattern, move the rest.

+The biggest cultural shift is getting engineers to stop treating secrets as configuration.
+Secrets are identity, and identity has to be managed like production data.